Operation Coronet Nighthawk: Finding a new site

 After the country of Panama kicked out the US had to find a new base of operation for Coronet Nighthawk.
 The operation was moved to Curaçao and Aruba near the Netherlands Antilles.
 Another choice was in Ecuador at the Manta Air Base.
 The base they moved to was also the international airport so most of the time they were sharing the space.
 During this time, they had completed 41 sorties, but two were scrubbed because of bad weather.
-They lived on the new based from January to February taking on these missions.
-On the return home to the states, some of the pilots were given an Air Force outstanding unit award.
-The award is only given to those who finish in the top ten percent of the Air Force in different performance ratings and some men of operation coronet Nighthawk was lucky enough to receive it.
-After the operation was disbanded the name was used in another operation using the new nighthawks planes being tested in Europe.
+They lived on the new base from January to February, taking on these missions.
+On the return home to the United States, some of the pilots were given an Air Force Outstanding Unit award.
+The award is only given to those who finish in the top ten percent of the Air Force in different performance ratings, and some men of operation coronet Nighthawk was lucky enough to receive it.
+After the operation was disbanded, the name was used in another operation using the new nighthawks planes being tested in Europe.